pm2-hive/pm2-hive.github.io/docs/features/startup.md

 - **rcd**: FreeBSD
 - **systemv**: Centos 6, Amazon Linux

+These init systems are automatically detected by PM2 with the `pm2 startup` command.

 ## Generating a startup script

 To get the automatically-configured startup script for your machine you need to type this command: